Darkyenus/wemi/DESIGN.md

 - Strive for simplicity
 - Be explicit, do not hide things
 - Have speed and low overhead in mind at all times
-- Do not introduce dependencies unless necessary, prefer to (down)load them at runtime, when needed
+- Don't introduce dependencies unless necessary, prefer to (down)load them at runtime, when needed
-- Do not be afraid of breaking changes of code, at least during development
+- Don't be afraid of breaking changes, at least during development

 ## Directory layout
 Project backed by Wemi will usually have following directory structure: